 “Roller coaster of love”

 Instead of thinking about the steep rock path or the fact that my mortal enemy the sun has come out, it gave me the opportunity to reflect on my time as a leader in 2016 and 2017.
-There are so many things I wish I could have done differently to save the year.
+There are some things I wish I could have done differently to save the year.
 I try to never have regrets in my life but I really wish things had shaken out differently.
-I hope my Seafair family will forgive me someday.
-First I need to figure out how to articulate all of it so I can ask for forgiveness.

 This Camino reflection process is tough!